Zwiesel: Religions

-As a consequence of the Bavarian Edict of Religion of the year 1803 issued by Elector Maximilian, Protestant Christians started settling in Zwiesel.
-In 1885 the Evangelic Association Zwiesel was founded and achieved that in 1889 a location for a traveling priest was established in Zwiesel.
-On 29 May 1895 the neo-Gothic church in the Bahnhofstraße (today renamed in Dr.-Schott-Straße) was inaugurated.
-In 1922 the Protestant church in Zwiesel was raised to the status of parish.
+After the 1803 Bavarian Edict of Religion by Prince-Elector Maximilian, Protestant Christians started settling in Zwiesel.
+In 1885, the Evangelical Association of Zwiesel was founded, which succeeded in making Zwiesel the seat of a traveling preacher's office in 1889.
+On May 29, 1895, the neo-Gothic church in Bahnhofstraße (today Dr.-Schott-Straße) was consecrated.
+It was elevated to the status of a parish in 1922.